linporu/fetch-daily-brief/README.md

 4. **Compliance with Local Laws**: Ensure that your use of the content complies with all applicable local laws and regulations.

 For more detailed information, please refer to the [Initium Media Copyright Notice](https://theinitium.com/copyright).

-## Disclaimer

-This script is intended for personal learning and research purposes only.
-Users are responsible for ensuring their use complies with Initium Media's terms of service and applicable laws.
-The developers are not responsible for any legal issues arising from the use of this script.